GLOBAL MARKETS-China rate cut, European stimulus hints lift markets

 The rate cut by China added to a positive mood among oil traders, many of whom expect the Organization of the Petroleum Exporting Countries to trim production at what looks to be a landmark meeting in Vienna on Nov.
 27. Brent traded above $80 a barrel and was last up $1 to $80.35.

 Copper and gold also got a lift, with the red metal up 0.50 percent.
-Spot gold climbed back over $1,200 and was last traded at $1,200.80 an ounce, ahead nearly $7, as traders cheered the prospect of more global stimuli.
-(Reporting by Michael Connor in New York, additional reporting by Ryan Vlastelica; Editing by Bernadette Baum, Nick Zieminski and Andre Grenon)
+Spot gold climbed back over $1,200 was last at $1,200.80 an ounce, ahead nearly $7, as traders cheered the prospect of more global stimuli.
+(Reporting by Michael Connor in New York, additional reporting by Ryan Vlastelica; Editing by Bernadette Baum and Nick Zieminski)

 * Rosneft sees "significant risk" OPEC won't extend cuts (Adds quotes, context)